-There are three separate rate tables for (1) married filing jointly and qualifying widow(er); (2) heads of households; and (3) single, married filing separately, and estates and trusts (see Figure B).
-Filing status conforms to federal status except that when the New York resident status of spouses differs, separate returns must be filed.
+There are three separate rate tables: (1) married filing jointly and qualifying widow(er); (2) heads of households; and (3) single, married filing separately, and estates and trusts (see Figure B).
+Filing status conforms to federal status-except that where the New York resident status of spouses differs, separate returns must be filed.